Calendar

 DIRECTOR: Ridley Scott

-Russell Crowe, Joaquin Phoenix, Connie Nielsen, Djimon Hounsou, Oliver Reed, Richard Harris, Derek Jacobi, Tomas Arana, Tommy Flanagan, Ralf Moeller, David Schofield, Spencer Treat Clark, Sven-Ole Thorsen
+CAST: Russell Crowe, Joaquin Phoenix, Connie Nielsen, Djimon Hounsou, Oliver Reed, Richard Harris, Derek Jacobi, Tomas Arana, Spencer Treat Clark, Tommy Flanagan, Ralf Moeller, David Schofield, John Shrapnel, David Hemmings, Sven-Ole Thorsen

 REVIEW:

-Gladiator is the first sword-and-sandals epic in four decades, and harkens back to epic spectacle on a scale seldom mounted while updating the Roman epic with modern effects (and modern violence).
-Gladiator is a ferocious epic of sand and blood that might attract both fans of Spartacus and those who appreciated Rob Roy, The Last of the Mohicans, or Braveheart, and combines spectacle, red-blooded action, and narrative prowess into a rousing and dynamic film.
+Gladiator is the first sword-and-sandals epic in four decades, hearkening back to epic spectacle on a scale seldom mounted while updating the Roman epic with modern effects (and modern violence).
+To that end, Gladiator might attract both fans of Spartacus and those who appreciate the likes of Braveheart, and combines spectacle, action, and a stirring narrative into a rousing and dynamic film.

-The storyline is simple enough.
-In 180 AD, Roman General Maximus (Russell Crowe) has just smashed the final German stronghold standing in the way of Roman victory for his beloved, fading Emperor Marcus Aurelius (Richard Harris), who looks on him as a son.
-Aurelius intends for Maximus to assume his powers upon his death, to safeguard Rome’s transition from Imperial dictatorship back to the Republic it was founded as, but this doesn’t sit well with Aurelius’ son Commodus (Joaquin Phoenix).
-When he learns of his father’s intentions, Commodus murders the Emperor in a hysterical fit, then sentences Maximus to death when the honorable General refuses to pledge allegiance to him.
-Making a narrow escape but too late to save his wife and young son, the distraught and exhausted Maximus is picked up by a roving band of slave traders who take him to a remote Roman province, where he and other slaves, including Juba (Amistad’s Djimon Hounsou) and Hagen (former German bodybuilding champion Ralf Moeller) are bought by gladiator trainer Proximo (Oliver Reed in his final role).
-Forced to slaughter other gladiators to the entertainment of the bloodthirsty audience, Maximus has only one goal: to somehow make his way to Rome to confront Commodus and avenge his family.
+In 180 AD, with the Roman Empire at the height of its power, General Maximus (Russell Crowe) smashes the final German stronghold standing in the way of Roman victory for his beloved, fading Emperor Marcus Aurelius (Richard Harris), who looks on him as a son.
+So close is their relationship, in fact, that Aurelius intends for Maximus to assume his powers upon his death to safeguard Rome’s transition from Imperial dictatorship back to the Republic it was founded as, but this doesn’t sit well with Aurelius’ son Commodus (Joaquin Phoenix).
+When he learns his father’s intentions, Commodus first murders the Emperor in a fit of grief and rage, then sentences Maximus and his family to death when the honorable General refuses to pledge allegiance to him.
+Making a narrow escape from his executioners but too late to save his wife and young son, the distraught and exhausted Maximus is picked up by a band of slave traders who spirit him away to a remote Roman province, where he is trained as a gladiator under the auspices of Proximo (Oliver Reed in his final film role).
+Forced to slaughter other gladiators in the arena to the entertainment of the crowd, Maximus has only one goal: to eventually make his way to Rome to confront Commodus and avenge his family.

-While he has already established his acting ability in roles like a vicious neo-Nazi in 1992’s Romper Stomper, a hard-ass cop in 1997’s LA Confidential, and his Oscar-nominated performance as real-life tobacco industry whistleblower Jeffrey Wigand in 1999’s The Insider (requiring him to gain substantial weight and wear age makeup), Gladiator is the movie that removes any doubts that New Zealand-born, Aussie-raised Russell Crowe can move from character actor to major leading man and action hero.
-Crowe holds the camera’s attention with a smoldering intensity and brawny, ruggedly masculine charisma, making Maximus a hero to stand alongside Mel Gibson’s William Wallace and Liam Neeson’s Rob Roy.
-He’s commanding in his General scenes, convincingly physical in his many fight scenes, and shows range by being equally convincing in quiet, sympathetic moments as he is when he’s ferociously hacking other gladiators to death in the arena.
-Like Wallace and Rob Roy, Maximus is compulsively easy to root for because he’s an underdog, he’s a virtuous man who has been terribly wronged, and he’s played by an actor who sells all of it.
+Russell Crowe, looking lean and mean and about as far removed as imaginable from his Oscar-nominated role as real-life tobacco industry whistleblower Jeffrey Wigand in 1999’s The Insider (where he was paunchy and gray-haired), removes any doubts that he can move from character actor to major movie headliner and action hero.
+Crowe holds the camera’s attention with a smoldering intensity and brawny, ruggedly masculine charisma, making Maximus a larger-than-life heroic figure who can take his place alongside the likes of Kirk Douglas’ Spartacus, Mel Gibson’s William Wallace, or Liam Neeson’s Rob Roy.
+He’s commanding in his General scenes, convincingly physical in his many fight scenes, and has the acting chops to be equally credible in quiet dramatic moments as he is when he’s ferociously hacking other gladiators to pieces in the arena.
+Like the aforementioned other epic movie heroes, Maximus is compulsively easy to root for because he’s an underdog, he’s a virtuous man who has been terribly wronged, and he’s played by an actor who sells every minute of it.

-But if Gladiator isn’t quite flawless, it’s a worthy modernized successor to the likes of Spartacus, and by any cinematic standard, it’s a rousing epic adventure that’s more character-oriented and narratively solid than it had to be, and ultimately just about as crowd-pleasing as Maximus himself.
+Like many of the great Hollywood historical epics, Gladiator is the story of a heroic figure prevailing over seemingly insurmountable odds.
+The ending may be a tad unlikely, but it is as exhilarating and satisfying as the final confrontation between Liam Neeson and Tim Roth in Rob Roy.
+If Gladiator isn’t quite flawless, it’s a worthy modernized successor to the likes of Spartacus, and by any cinematic standard, it’s a stirring and enthralling epic adventure that balances grand spectacle and rousing action with being more character-oriented and narratively solid than it had to be, and ultimately just about as crowd-pleasing as Maximus himself.

 Archives